 The seven-month course will deliver more than 70 hours of classroom training, hands-on field days, and farm tours over 14 sessions.
 Led by University of Hawai‘i researchers, extension agents, and other agricultural experts, the course covers a wide range of critical subject areas, such as managing soil health and fertility; crop nutrition; pest management; business planning, and marketing.

 In addition to the classroom trainings, hands-on field days, and farm tours, The Kohala Center developed a ten-acre demonstration farm in Honoka‘a to provide apprenticeship opportunities for individuals seeking hands-on farming experience.

-Classes meet every other Saturday from 9 a.m. to 3 p.m. in Honoka‘a at the North Hawai‘i Education and Research Center on the following dates (subject to change):
+Classes meet every other Saturday from 9 a.m. to 3 p.m. in Honoka‘a at the North Hawai‘i Education and Research Center and our Demonstration Farm less than one mile away.

 Beginning farmers who successfully complete the training program and create viable farm and business plans will be able to work with the State of Hawai‘i Department of Agriculture to execute short-term leases on farmlands managed by the Hāmākua Agricultural Coop, County of Hawai‘i, and Kapulena Agricultural Park, with the understanding that satisfactory farm operation start-up will allow for longer-term land occupancy.

 Starting in early 2017 The Kohala Center will serve as the host site for the GoFarm Hawai‘i Program on Hawai‘i Island.
 Please check back for more details!